Interpolating between small- and large-$g$ expansions using Bayesian Model Mixing: Localized bivariate Bayesian model mixing

 the distribution of $\fdag$ is

 The variance $v_{k}$ is determined by the error models previously discussed in Sec.~\ref{sec:theoryerrormodel}, thereby incorporating the theory uncertainty into this mixing method.
 This section focuses on the bivariate case of Eq.~\eqref{eq:fdagger}, where model 1 and model 2 are $F_{s}^{N_{s}}(g)$ and $F_{l}^{N_{l}}(g)$, respectively.
-We employ the so-called ``informative" error model and several values of $N_{s}$ and $N_{l}$ (for more examples of $N_{s}$ and $N_{l}$, see Appendix~\ref{ap:supplemental}).
+We employ the so-called ``informative" error model and several values of $N_{s}$ and $N_{l}$ (for more examples of $N_{s}$ and $N_{l}$, see the supplemental material for this work \ref{ap:supplemental}).